abcsFrederick/SINCLAIR/docs/user-guide/preparing-files.md

 - the version of each software or program that is being used in the pipeline
 - output location and file names
 - additional arguments to be passed to the process

+### 2.1.4 R Package Config
+The configuration file dictates which R libraries, and which versions, are loaded into the accompanying R script

 ### 2.1.3 Process Parameters
 The configuration file dictates process-specific user parameters, which varies for each process.
 Users can choose varied resolution values or QC methods, for example.